Pringles505/Echo-Chat/README.md

 Echo is a secure chat app with a security protocol based on the [**Signal Protocol**](https://signal.org/docs/).
 Built with minimum external library use, all **Diffie Hellman Operations** including **Scalar Multiplication** are powered by our own Rust modules compiled with **WebAssembly** for the WebApp.

+#### Outsourced Cryptographic Functions
+For the time being, the following cryptographic functionalities are handled by external crates:

+Hash Key Derivation Function (HKDF)
+→ hkdf

+Montgomery Point and Scalar operations
+→ curve25519-dalek

 ## Setup

 Clone the proyect